-The “I Have A Dream” Foundation – Los Angeles provides long-term support to youth living in under-resourced communities to enable them achieve their full potential.
-We promote, from an early age, values of higher education and career success, and provide opportunities guaranteed through financial resources, enrichment programs and more.
+The “I Have A Dream” Foundation – Los Angeles provides long-term support to youth living in under-resourced communities to enable them to achieve their full potential.
+We promote, from an early age, values of higher education and career success and provide opportunities guaranteed through financial resources, enrichment programs and more.

 Our vision is for all children to have the opportunity to earn a college degree and to fully capitalize on their talents and aspirations and fulfill their dreams of attaining successful careers and productive global citizenship.

 Throughout its 35-year history, the national “I Have A Dream” Foundation has been known for it’s whole-child education approach – a legacy from it’s very first program.

 New York businessman Eugene Lang founded the national “I Have a Dream” Foundation in 1981 when, prior to giving a speech at his middle school alma mater in Harlem, he was told that 75% of the students in attendance would drop out before graduating from high school.
 Eugene was so alarmed by this figure that he changed his speech on the spot and offered to pay the college tuition of every student in the room who graduated.
 Inspired by Dr. Martin Luther King, Jr.’s “I Have A Dream” speech, the “I Have A Dream” movement began and eventually expanded to over 60 independently-run nonprofits in cities across the United States, Canada and New Zealand.